 Special needs: There’s an interesting article on the playground in an architecture journal here.

-Nearest takeaway coffee: New cafe right beside the playground, a social enterprise managed by the Touched By Olivia Foundation
+Nearest takeaway coffee: Livvi’s Cafe is right beside the playground, a social enterprise managed by the Touched By Olivia Foundation

-Toilets: Toilet block is just outside the playground, with both child and adult change tables.
+Toilets: The toilet block is just outside the playground, with both child and adult change tables.

 Shade: Yes, plenty from trees and shade cloths however these can be busy in high summer and some of the playground is still in full sun.

 Enclosed: Yes, fully fenced with only one exit/entrance.

 Mum’s report: You will really appreciate coming here whether you have kids with special needs or not.
 I’m so glad my kids have such a great place to come where they see all sorts of people, all sorts of ages and stages.
 And there’s something about the equipment that really encourages me to get in there and play with them.